indrekots/aws-workshop/README.md

 For all other traffic (i.e. `0.0.0.0/0`), add a route to the internet gateway.

-Then, create two more route tables and name them `<your-name>-rt-ngw-1` and `<your-name>-rt-ngw-2` Place them in your VPC and add a routes to the NAT gateways.
+Then, create two more route tables and name them `<your-name>-rt-ngw-1` and `<your-name>-rt-ngw-2` Place them in your VPC and add routes to the NAT gateways.
 `rt-ngw-1` should have a route to the NAT gateway that's in subnet `dmz-1`.
 `rt-ngw-2` should have a route to the NAT gateway that's in subnet `dmz-2`.